Skip to content

 Behind the Seasoning: Baker’s Brew Coffee Spice

+Believe it or not, this seasoning was actually a happy accident.
 For years, customers requested a coffee rub for steak and ribs.
 The rich and roasted flavor of coffee is naturally suited for seasoning beef.
 In setting out to create a coffee steak rub, cocoa was a natural accent and was promptly added.
 Sugar is a classic rub ingredient, as it helps caramelize and gives grilled meats a nice crust.
-Salt is a flavor enhancer and rounded out the base of the blend.
+Salt is a flavor enhancer and rounds out the base of the blend.

-For secondary ingredients, we drew on the aromatic notes of cinnamon, nutmeg, allspice, cardamom, mace, and ginger.
-The resulting blend wasn’t exactly a perfect steak rub (that would come later, with our Black Dust Cowboy Coffee Rub) but was an absolutely wonderful blend in and of itself.
+For secondary ingredients, we drew on the aromatic notes of baking spices.
+The resulting blend wasn’t exactly the perfect steak rub (our Black Dust Cowboy Coffee Rub would come with a little more tweaking), but it was an absolutely wonderful blend in and of itself.

 The coffee we use in this blend is a combination of coffee from Central and South America as well as Indonesia.
 It is dark roasted and ground very finely.
 The resulting product is a rub that has a rich flavor but isn’t coarse or gritty.
 While it is a sweet blend that naturally lends itself to baking, thus the name, we have found that the right ingredients can make this a great seasoning for savory dishes as well.